-Vilsack joined state Agriculture Commissioner Dave Frederickson and Minnesota Sens.
-Al Franken and Amy Klobuchar on Saturday at Rail Transfer Inc. That's a St. Paul company that contributes to the state and nation's growing agricultural export business.
+Vilsack planned Saturday to join state Agriculture Commissioner Dave Frederickson and Minnesota Sens.
+Al Franken and Amy Klobuchar at Rail Transfer Inc., a St. Paul company that contributes to the state and nation's growing agricultural export business.

-According to Vilsack's office, that sector is expected to generate a record $145 billion across the U.S. this year.
+That sector is expected to generate a record $145 billion across the U.S. this year, according to a release.
 Minnesota pumped out $6.7 billion in agricultural exports in 2011.

 Congress passed a slimmed-down extension of the 2008 farm bill as part of the "fiscal cliff" deal in January, but that will expire in September.

-Vilsack also spoke to Minnesota Farmers Union members alongside Gov. Mark Dayton on Saturday.
+Vilsack was also due to talk to Minnesota Farmers Union members alongside Gov. Mark Dayton on Saturday.